ghi-electronics/BrainPad-Docs/projects/linear-clock.md

 **Note: This project requires the RTC 6 click module and an LED light strip incorporating the LPD8806S driver chip.**

 ## How it Works
 This project uses the RTC 6 click module and LED light strips as the basis for a BrainPad based clock.
 The BrainPad program provides a means of setting the time on the clock module and drives the LED light strip.
 When you remove power from the BrainPad the battery backup on the RTC 6 click module will keep the clock from losing time.
 When the BrainPad is powered up, it automatically reads the time from the clock module.
+Press the left and right buttons together to set the time.

 ## The Code in C#
 > [!Tip]